top of page

 These rights align with international human rights standards — but UK law falls dangerously short.

-On the morning of the Scottish Government’s official apology for historical adoption practices, this group — now the Scottish Adult Adoptee Movement (SAAM) core team — stood in peaceful protest.
+On the morning of the Scottish Government’s official apology for historical adoption practices in 2023, this group Scottish Adult Adoptee Movement (SAAM) core team — stood in peaceful protest.
 We proudly held a banner that read: “Adoptee Rights Are Human Rights.”

 For the first time, adoptees were visibly present, and our voices were heard.